lydiaYchen/DDL24Spring/README.md

 This course has no final exam, instead the grade is largely determined through three components:

-1. Lab assigbment (30%): 3 individual lab assigment, due in week 4, 8, 12.
+1. Lab assignment (30%): 3 individual lab assignment, due in week 4, 8, 12.

 2. Group project (70%): group project report (60%) and presentation (10%).
 The goal is to reproduce a paper and propose an algorithm to extend the paper.
    - There will be an initial proposal in week 5,